Overview

 Luorong Wu, Associate Professor, Department of Sport, Tourism and Hospitality Management, School of Sport, Tourism and Hospitality Management; PhD, The Pennsylvania State University.

-Yang Yang, Associate Professor, Department of Sport, Tourism and Hospitality Management, School of Sport, Tourism and Hospitality Management; PhD, University of Florida.
+Yang Yang, Professor, Department of Sport, Tourism and Hospitality Management, School of Sport, Tourism and Hospitality Management; PhD, University of Florida.